hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 Follow these steps for each new theme:

   * Create a new theme with zopeskel
+  * Create a new git repository for the new theme
-  * Update your buildout to include the new theme and run it
+  * Update your buildout to include the new theme and run it (development.cfg and local.cfg)
   * Update manifest.cfg with tablet sidebar behavior rule
   * Update registry.xml with proper portlet style names
+  * Update tests with the new portlet style names
   * Start the server and install the new theme
   * Update index.html and rules.xml to suite your layout
   * Change the base.less variable values to match your needs